 Note: The College operates on a modified schedule during the summer months.
 Please check the website for modified hours.

 Applicants who are legal permanent residents of the United States must provide current valid documentation (Permanent Resident Card) from the United States Citizenship and Immigration Service (USCIS) before being admitted to Alamance Community College.
 Employment Authorization Cards are not accepted as proof of residency.

 Students who complete high school outside of the U.S. must submit a translated, credentialed transcript to ACC for admission.
 It is the applicant’s responsibility to secure the services of an independent academic credential evaluation provider.
 The following credentialing agencies are recommended:

 ACC welcomes international students who have completed a secondary course of study (equivalent to 12 years post-secondary education in the USA) and possess the requisite English proficiency skills necessary to be successful in any of our programs of study.

-For further questions regarding international student admissions, please contact the ACC Student Development Office at 336-506-4270.
+For further questions regarding international student admissions, please contact the ACC Student Success Office at 336-506-4270.

 Applicants must provide current valid documentation from the United States Citizenship and Immigration Service (USCIS) before being admitted (as allowed) to Alamance Community College.
 Questions regarding visas and other statuses (ex: refugee or temporary protective status) may be directed to the Director of Enrollment Management (336-506-4120).